Graduate School: Frequently Asked Questions

 Regarding the practicum, where do students complete it, what clinical activities does it include, and how much time does it require?

 Our students complete their practica within a network of external practicum sites in the southern Illinois and St. Louis areas.
-These sites have been visited and approved by our practicum coordinator, and typically they have hosted many students from our program in the past.
+These sites have been visited and approved by our practicum coordinator, and typically they have supervised many students from our program in the past.
 The practicum sites span a wide clinical range, including psychiatric hospitals, general hospitals, college counseling centers, private practices, community mental health centers, specialty clinics and departments, and more.
 At these sites, our students perform a wide variety of clinical tasks, including individual psychotherapy, group psychotherapy, personality assessment, intellectual and neuropsychological assessment, and more.
 They also interact with a wide variety of professionals and gain first-hand experience in the functioning of real-world mental health facilities.
 Some variation in availability occurs from year to year, but in recent years, practicum sites have included:

 - SIUE Counseling Services